euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Weak References in JyNI
 .......................

-JyNI's weak reference support is grounded on CPython's approach on native side and Jython's approach on Java-side.
-However, the actual effort is to bridge these approaches in a consistent way.

 .. figure:: JyNIWeakRef.eps
    :scale: 42%
    :figclass: H

    JyNI's concept for weak references :label:`jyniwr`

+JyNI's weak reference support is grounded on CPython's approach on native side and Jython's approach on Java-side.
+However, the actual effort is to bridge these approaches in a consistent way.
-To fulfill the requirement for consistent clear-status, we drive a “Java-referent dies first”-politic.
+To fulfill the requirement for consistent clear-status, we establish a “Java-referent dies first”-policy.
 Instead of an ordinary ``GlobalRef``, JyNI uses a subclass called ``NativeGlobalRef``.
 This subclass holds a reference-increment for the native counterpart of its referent.
 This ensures that the native referent cannot die as long as Jython-side weak references exist (see figure :ref:`jyniwr`).
-Otherwise, native weak references could be cleared earlier than their Jython-pendants.
+Otherwise, native weak references might be cleared earlier than their Jython-pendants.
 Note that the native ref-increment held by ``NativeGlobalRef`` cannot create a reference-cycle, because it is not reflected by a ``JyNIGCHead`` as seen in figure :ref:`rnrg`.
 Also, the consistency-check shown in figure